skrysm/devlog/content/articles/kubernetes/resources/persistent-volumes.md

 After you've created the PersistentVolumeClaim, you can simply [use it in Pods](#using-in-pods) like any PVC.

 > [!TIP]
 > If you don't mind the lesser separation of concerns, you *may* instead want to use one of the `.spec.volumes` fields in the Pod spec directly for this.
-This supports the same storage backends (see below) as PersistentVolumes (except for `local`).
+This supports the same storage backends (see [below](#storage-backends)) as PersistentVolumes (except for `local`).

+### Volume Binding

+A fully provisioned PersistentVolume can be **available**, **bound**, or **released**.

+A newly provisioned PersistentVolume starts in the state **"available"**.

+When a PersistentVolume is claimed by a PersistentVolumeClaim, it changes its state from **"available" to "bound"**.

+When the PersistentVolumeClaim of a bound PersistentVolume is deleted, the PersistentVolume changes its state from **"bound" to "released"** (if its [reclaim policy](#reclaim-policy) is set to "Retain").

+> [!NOTE]
+> The states **"available" and "released" are different**.
+An available volume is supposed to be empty, while a released volume is usually not empty.
+>
+> Because of this, PersistentVolumeClaim will *not* claim volumes in state "released".

+The relationship between a PersistentVolume and a PersistentVolumeClaim is a 1-to-1 relationship; i.e. one claim can only bind one volume and one volume can only be bound by one claim.

+**Once a PersistentVolume is bound to a PersistentVolumeClaim, this binding is permanent** - until the PersistentVolumeClaim is deleted.
+This way, when a Pod is rescheduled/recreated, it will get the exact same volume - because it uses the same PersistentVolumeClaim.

+Available volumes can freely be bound to any claim they fit.
+For example, if there is a claim for a 100 MB volume and there is an available 150 MB volume in the cluster, the claim can be bound to this volume.

+Normally, you won't see volumes in the "available" state because they need to be manually provisioned by the cluster admin.
+You'll also normally won't see volumes in the "released" state because dynamically provisioned volumes usually use "Delete" as reclaim policy.

-## Storage Backends for Volumes
+## Storage Backends for Volumes {#storage-backends}

 Above we've seen a PersistentVolume that maps to a local path on the node.
 However, PersistentVolumes also support other storage backends - depending on which field you use: